Jakobeha/type-sitter/README.md

 ## Drawbacks

-Be aware that the generated wrapper code is very large: the generated node wrappers for `tree-sitter-rust` are 33217 LOC.
+Be aware that the generated wrapper code is very large: the [generated node wrappers for `tree-sitter-rust`](type-sitter-lib/tests/rust/nodes.rs) are 32180 LOC, and [queries](type-sitter-lib/tests/rust/queries.rs) are 6929 LOC.
 In my usage it seems analyzers are pretty good at handling this, but it's something to keep in mind.

 ## Naming Rules